 There are several problems in NLP that do not have a well defined metric.
 Most of these problems involve generating some text.
 For example, a chat bot having a conversation with a human, machine translation, image caption generation.
 The solution to this problem has been to defer to humans for evaluation or use proxy evaluation metrics such as BLEUE, ROGUE, METEOR, CIDER etc. If one really buys into these metrics then they can use standard method to maximize the performance of their approach with respect to this metric.
 Some sophisticated researchers often prefer an ensemble of metrics or report performance on several metrics.

 Following the learning reduction agenda, one can for example define this evaluation metric in terms of the accuracy of a well trained QA system to answer questions based on the generated text.
-If you are using a chat bot for retention then you can use an evaluation metric which is given by a model that predicts the retention time (chatbot is one of those problems for which it is really hard to think of any scenario where it could be useful).
+If the generated text is used for assisting a human then their performance could be used as the evaluation metric.
+Or if you are using a chat bot for retention then it makes sense to use the expected retention time as the choice of evaluation metric (chatbot is one of those problems for which it is really hard to think of any scenario where it could be useful).

 3: Over Reliance on “Linguistic Intuition”

 Another thing that one hears is the idea of “linguistic priors” or “linguistic intuition“.
-Often times, papers report using “linguistic prior” as one of their main contribution and back it up by showing performance gain.
-An example of this is use of recursive structures and deep learning (Stanford really championed this research) that was very popular in 2013-2015.
-It is very well known that sentences have recursive tree structures and therefore it made “total sense” when recursive tree structures were employed for sentence representation.
+Often times, papers report using a linguistic prior as one of their main contribution and back it up by showing performance gain.
+An example of this is the use of recursive structures for deep learning (Stanford really championed this research) that was very popular in 2013-2015.
+It is very well known that sentences have tree structures and therefore it made “total sense” when recursive structures were employed for sentence representation.
 These were some very popular research work at that point.
 However, they fell out of fashion later largely due to results showing that same gain can be obtained by not using recursive structures and simply doing averaging.